 Food - hygiene and sanitation

-Properly handling and preparing food greatly reduces the risks of getting foodborne illnesses.
+Properly handling, storing, and preparing food greatly reduces the risk of getting foodborne illnesses.

 All foods can become contaminated.
 Higher risk foods include red meats, poultry, eggs, cheese, dairy products, raw sprouts, and raw fish or shellfish.

-- Wash your hands thoroughly before and after handling any food.
+- Before and after handling any food

-- Last reviewed on 6/8/2012
+- Last reviewed on 1/31/2016